rwg1234/sticks/README.md

 # Try it Yourself

-A Web app for School of Education of Glasgow to help children count.
+A web app made by Computer Science students at the University of Glasgow for the same university's School of Education to help children learn about numbers.

 ## Compatibility